 Snap to grid

 Enable snapping to the dot grid in the board settings (see above).
 When you add a shape or any other object to the board, it will automatically snap to the dots showing the most accurate way to align it according to the grid.

 Snapping to the grid

-You can enable smart guides in the board settings, under the Preferences menu, by toggling on the option to Align objects.
+You can enable smart guides in the Main menu > Preferences > Align objects.

 Enabling smart guides